jasonmacduffie/isles-of-maga/language.md

 - Gnollish, the language of Gnolls (Orcish alphabet)
 - Goblinish, the language of Goblins (Orcish alphabet)
 - Ogrish, the language of Ogres (Orcish alphabet)
-- Trollish, the language of Trolls (Orcish alphabet)

 More exotic languages:
 - Demonish, the language of Demons (Demonish alphabet)